wp-plugins/sz-google/readme.txt

 * `Widget google maps`

-**Maps Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google translate in a post or on a page in wordpress with a set of customizable parameters.
+**Maps Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google maps in a post or on a page in wordpress with a set of customizable parameters.

 * `[sz-maps] ......: google maps widget`